GMG Davy Crockett Grill Review

 Add your antenna to the back of your grill.
 Now, we can prime the auger, which means, we’re going to let it run through what we call the “zero cycle,” so that the auger feeds pellets.
 Allow your auger to the feed the pellets until it hits the “one cycle.”
 Once it does, unplug it, replug it back in, and now your auger is primed.
 Once primed, you can now start up your Davy Crocket.

 When first starting up your Davy Crockett, you’ll first see “0” as the auger is feeding the pellets.
 When you see a “1”, you’ll know that the igniter is getting hot.
 A “2” indicates that the fans are kicking on.
 A “3” means that everything in the grill is calibrating and getting ready for grilling.
 Finally, you will see your temperature display, which will be approximately accurate to the outside air temperature.
 The temperature will continue to rise until 150 degrees until you adjust it.

 When you first use your Davy Crockett, you’ll want to run it at 350 degrees for about 30 minutes prior to actually grilling any food in the grill.
 When you are done cooking, press the power button again and you will see “Fan” display, and you can safely walk away from your grill.
 As the grill cools down, it will run a time cycle, burn through any leftover pellets, and blow out any remaining ash so it’s ready for next time you use the grill.
 For your subsequent uses, all you’ll have to do is press the power button again.

-When you choose the Davy Crockett, you will be satisfied with a well-designed product with excellent temperature control and Wi-Fi technology.
-Enjoy excellent tasting food and robust flavors when you grill with the GMG Davy Crockett grill!
+When you choose the Davy Crockett, I think you will be satisfied with a well-designed product with excellent temperature control and Wi-Fi technology.
+I personally enjoy the excellent tasting food and robust flavors when grilling and smoking with the GMG Davy Crockett grill.